ayaannshaikhh/ruby-cli-tool/README.md

 # Ruby CLI Project Manager

-A command-line task manager built in Ruby using Thor, SQLite, and a custom C extension.
+A command-line task manager built in Ruby using Thor, SQLite, a custom C extension, and a Rust search module.
-This project demonstrates CLI design, database persistence, and cross-language integration between Ruby and C using the SQLite C API.
+This project demonstrates CLI design, database persistence, and cross-language integration between Ruby, C, and Rust.

 ---